cantaloupe-project/cantaloupe/README.md

 may differ depending on the source format.

-Supported source formats depend on the processor, and maybe installed libraries/delegates, etc, as well.
-In the case of ImageMagickProcessor, the list is compiled from the output of the `identify -list format` command, which tells it what to return in its `getSupportedSourceFormats()` and `getAvailableOutputFormats(SourceFormat)` methods.
+Supported source formats depend on the processor, and maybe installed libraries/delegates, etc., as well.
+Processors generally auto-detect these.
+In the case of ImageMagickProcessor, for example, the information is compiled from the output of the `identify -list format` command, which tells it what to return in its `getSupportedSourceFormats()` and `getAvailableOutputFormats(SourceFormat)` methods.

 The list of supported source formats (source formats for which there are any output formats) for each processor is displayed on the landing page, at